reidmit/omelet/README.md

     >import-dir path/to/posts as posts

-    ## a macro called 'preview' that takes 3 parameters
+    ## define a macro called 'preview' that takes 3 parameters

     +preview title date url =
       @li.post-preview